SergiyOlefirenko/testInterviewPreparation/01_manual_qa/10_linux_and_network/04_linux_and_security_questions.md

 - <mark>Packet filtering</mark>: examining each packet of data that passes through the firewall and blocking packets that do not meet predefined criteria.
 - <mark>Stateful inspection</mark>: monitoring the state of network connections to ensure that only legitimate traffic is allowed through.
 - <mark>Application-level gateway (proxy)</mark>: examining the content of network traffic at the application level to identify and block malicious or unauthorized requests.
-- <mark>Intrusion detetion and preventing</mark>: monitoring network traffic for signs of suspicious activity or known attack patterns, and blocking traffic that matches these patterns.
+- <mark>Intrusion detection and preventing</mark>: monitoring network traffic for signs of suspicious activity or known attack patterns, and blocking traffic that matches these patterns.

 ---